IASEC1

 • 1.
 The quality or state of being secure that is to be free from danger.

-B) Information assurance
+B) Information security

 • 2.
 A construction block in DIKW pyramid that has been "cleaned of errors and further processed so that it is easier to measure, visualize, and analyze for a specific purpose.